NewVEM: A Newton Vertex Exchange Method for a Class of Constrained Self-Concordant Minimization Problems

 The rest of this paper is organized as follows.
 We first present some notation and background information that is needed for our later exposition in Section \ref{section-preliminary}.
-Then in Section \ref{section-vem-qp}, we present the main method, i.e., a vertex exchange method, for solving the problem \eqref{eq-qp}, and analyze its convergence.
-In the same section, we also present and analyze a fast semismooth Newton for computing the projection on the generalized simplex as defined in \eqref{eq-qp}.
-To further demonstrate the potential applications of the proposed model and algorithms, we explain how to apply the algorithms for solving two classes of important constrained convex optimization problems in Section \ref{section-ccp}.
+Then in Section \ref{section-proj-newton}, we present the inexact projected Newton method for solving the problem \eqref{eq-qp} and its convergence properties.
+Next, we also present and analyze a fast semismooth Newton for computing the projection on the generalized simplex in Section~\eqref{section-proj-F}.
+To solve the quadratic subproblem at each iteration of the inexact projected Newton method, we present the vertex exchange method together with its convergence properties in Section~\ref{section-vem-qp}.
 Moreover, to evaluate the practical performance of the proposed method, we conduct a set of extensive numerical experiments in Section \ref{section-exp}.
-Finally, we provide some concluding remarks in Section \ref{section-conclusions}.
+Finally, we provide some concluding remarks and future research directions in Section \ref{section-conclusions}.